-Over the past two decades, SHARPP has expanded both its staff and it focus to include direct services and education on relationship abuse and stalking as well as well as sexual violence.
-Currently, the SHARPP staff consists of 5 employees.
-These employees are:
+Over the past two decades, SHARPP has expanded both its staff and its focus to include direct services and education on relationship abuse and stalking as well as well as sexual violence.
+Currently, the SHARPP staff consists of 6 employees.

 SHARPP is a member of the New Hampshire Coalition Against Domestic and Sexual Violence.
 The Coalition is a statewide clearinghouse formed to provide technical and organizational direction to crisis centers throughout the state.
 The Coalition also works for legislative changes to aid victims of family violence and sexual assault.
 As a member of the Coalition, we are evaluated every two years on the quality of our administrative, outreach and client services performance.